TryHackMe: Mr Robot CTF – Walkthrough

 I nearly went past this, but remember to scroll down!

-License page part 2
+License page password

 This gives us a password (?):